-As of March 31, 2013 and December 31, 2012, we had working capital, which is calculated as the difference between total current assets and total current liabilities, of \$70.4 million and \$116.5 million, respectively.
-Our ratio of current assets to current liabilities at March 31, 2013 and December 31, 2012 were 1.11 and 1.17, respectively.
-The decrease in working capital was primarily due to funding the acquisition of Pure Commerce from cash on-hand and repayment of borrowings under the revolving credit facility during the first quarter of 2013.
+As of June 30, 2013 and December 31, 2012, we had working capital, which is calculated as the difference between total current assets and total current liabilities, of \$102.3 million and \$116.5 million, respectively.
+Our ratio of current assets to current liabilities at June 30, 2013 and December 31, 2012 were 1.16 and 1.17, respectively.

 We require substantial working capital to finance operations.
 The Money Transfer Segment funds the correspondent distribution network before receiving the benefit of amounts collected from customers by agents.
 Working capital needs increase due to weekends and international banking holidays.
 As a result, we may report more or less working capital for the Money Transfer Segment based solely upon the day on which the reporting period ends.
-As of March 31, 2013, working capital in the Money Transfer Segment was \$74.4 million.
+As of June 30, 2013, working capital in the Money Transfer Segment was \$86.7 million.
 We expect that working capital needs will increase as we expand this business.
 The epay Segment produces positive working capital, but much of it is restricted in connection with the administration of its customer collection and vendor remittance activities.
 The EFT Processing Segment does not require substantial working capital.

-We had cash and cash equivalents of \$155.3 million at March 31, 2013, of which \$107.3 million was held outside of the United States and is expected to be indefinitely reinvested for continued use in foreign operations.
+We had cash and cash equivalents of \$189.9 million at June 30, 2013, of which \$135.8 million was held outside of the United States and is expected to be indefinitely reinvested for continued use in foreign operations.
 Repatriation of these assets to the U.S. could have negative tax consequences.